-We received 26 CQC patient comment cards and all of the comments received were positive about the service experienced.
-Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
+We received three CQC patient comment cards.
+Patients said they felt the practice offered a good service and said staff were helpful, caring and treated them with dignity and respect.
+One patient commented on the difficulties they have had in obtaining a pre-booked appointment.

-We received feedback from 10 members of the Patient Participation Group (PPG).
+We received feedback from four members of the Patient Participation Group (PPG).
 They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.

-On the day of our inspection, we spoke with three members of the PPG and 12 patients who all told us that they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
+On the day of our inspection, we spoke with nine patients who all told us that they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Patients told us that staff responded compassionately when they needed help and provided support when required.